rocket-pool/RPIPs/RPIPs/RPIP-43.md

 Node operators can manage the set of validators in their megapool:

 - A Node Operator SHALL be able to add new validators to their megapool
-- A Node Operator SHALL be able to migrate existing validators to their megapool
+- A Node Operator MAY be able to migrate existing validators to their megapool
+     - Note that this would involve updating the validators' BLS withdrawal credentials to the megapool address
 - New and existing validators' withdrawal credentials MUST be checked to correctly refer to the megapool address, with the validator status set to Deposited or Dissolved accordingly